Rent income refers to revenue earned from leasing out properties, such as commercial spaces, to third parties.

 |Dr.||Unearned Rent Income||9,000.00|

-The above entry may also be done at the end of the year.
+The above entry may also be done at the end of the accounting period as an adjusting entry.

 Note: The adjusting entry to transfer Unearned Rent Income to Rent Income may be done at the end of the year or at the end of every month.
-Monthly adjustments must be made if the company wants to come up with more accurate monthly balances and monthly financial statements.
+Monthly or quarterly adjustments must be made if the company wants to come up with monthly/quarterly balances for more accurate interim financial statements.